unraid/shared-callbacks/README.md

 To make SSR / Workers usage explicit and safe, the package also exposes split entrypoints:

 - `@unraid/shared-callbacks/client` – exports `createCallback` (send, watcher, parse, generateUrl) and all types.
 This is intended for browser/client-only code.
-- `@unraid/shared-callbacks/client` – exports `createCallback` (send, watcher, parse, generateUrl) and all types.
-This is intended for browser/client-only code.
 - `@unraid/shared-callbacks/server` – exports `createServerCallback`, which exposes only `parse` and `generateUrl` and never touches browser globals.

 Example server usage: